-If you dare to tell Skye-Blue Henderson she can’t do something, you should be warned that you are simply fuelling her desire to prove you wrong.
+If you dare to tell Skye-Blue Henderson she can’t do something, you’re simply fuelling her desire to prove you wrong.
 Recently this determination came in particularly handy when Skye-Blue and her brother Jake competed on The Amazing Race.

 Born without a left hand, Skye-Blue is used to people underestimating her abilities, but a can-do attitude has meant it has never held her back.
 Skye-Blue attributes this positive attitude to an upbringing where she was told she could do anything she set her mind to.
 That’s not to say she hasn’t had others doubting her ability.